taylormleigh/PaperAndGarden/README.md

 ![logo](public/builderlogo.png)

 ### Introduction
 This ongoing personal project is an app for storytellers (novelists, screenwriters, etc.) to assist in world-building.
-I wanted to use this project as an opportunity to explore features new to me using raw React and CSS rather than utilizing libraries.
+I wanted to use this project as an opportunity to explore features new to me using vanilla React and CSS rather than utilizing libraries.
 Paper & Garden is a full-stack web application that takes in input about a fictional world and saves the information to a user's account.

 ### [Live Demo](http://papergarden.tay-made.com)
 ### [Figma](https://www.figma.com/file/hN1TvqZse7avr7pcmeWt5r/Paper%26Garden?node-id=0%3A11)